Why Color Matters in Your Home

 Tie It Together with Artwork

-Artwork is a wonderful way to tie the interior design of a room together while expressing some of your unique personality.
+Decorating with artwork is a wonderful way to tie the interior design of a room together while expressing some of your unique personality.
 Because art is so emotionally-charged, you’ll want to consider its purpose in the space, placement, and coordination with the color scheme.
 Alternately, if you have a large piece that you absolutely adore, you could design a room around the piece and let it inspire an entire space.